ryliecc/capstone-java/README.md

 2. **Backend Setup:**
    - The backend is powered by a Maven project using Java.
+   - Data is stored in a MongoDB database, with MongoDB Atlas providing cloud-based database services.

 3. **Frontend Setup:**
-   - The frontend is developed using Vite React with TypeScript.
+   - The frontend is developed using Vite React with TypeScript and styled with styled-components.

 4. **Docker Image Creation:**
    - A Docker image for the full-stack application has been created using a Dockerfile.